boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ~~~~
 {: #fiss title="An Example of Failed Initial Subscription" artwork-align="center"}

-# Bootstrapping an xTR

-When first bootrsapped, an xTR may delete any (stale) state that might be associated with its provisioned xTR-ID and security association.
-To that aim, the xTR sends a Map-Request that has only one ITR-RLOC with AFI = 0.

-A Map-Notify will be sent back by the Map-Server even if no subscription is found.

 # Stale Subscriptions

 For various reasons, an xTR may lose its subscriptions (or at least the nonce of a subscription).
 Note that losing the nonce is not compliant with the following from the PubSub specification: